Skip to Content

-Preserve Your Legacy, Contact Our Covington Wills Attorneys
+Preserve Your Legacy, Contact Our Attorneys Serving Clients in Greater Cincinnati & Northern Kentucky

 A 2021 Gallup poll found that slightly less than half (46 percent) of all U.S. adults have a Will.
 This number has not changed significantly since 1990.
 Americans aged 65 and older are the most likely group to have a Will, and those with more assets are more likely to have a Will than lower-income Americans.
 Those who are college graduates are also more likely to have a Will than those with only a high school diploma.
 It is important for adults to be more proactive about having a Will, a Living Trust, or an entire estate plan.
 Having the experienced Covington wills attorneys from Adams Law can ensure all your questions are fully answered and that your Will or estate plan fits your unique circumstances.